waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Ilex Forest - Farfetch'd Puzzle
 - **Objective:** Guide the lost FARFETCH'D to the apprentice at (7, 28) to get HM01 CUT.
 - **Verified Mechanics:**
-    - **Proximity (Turning):** Moving to a tile adjacent to the Farfetch'd causes it to turn.
-The exact turning logic is still being determined.
+    - **Proximity (Turning):** Moving to a tile adjacent to the Farfetch'd causes it to turn and face the player.
     - **Proximity (Herding):** Approaching the Farfetch'd from the direction **OPPOSITE** to where it is currently facing will scare it, causing it to move one tile directly away from the player.
-This is the only way to move it.
+This is a key way to move it short distances.
-    - **Reset Condition:** Stepping on ANY twig causes the Farfetch'd to disappear, resetting the puzzle.
-Its respawn location appears to change.
+    - **Movement Mechanic (Twigs):** Stepping on a twig causes the Farfetch'd to turn towards the sound and then move to a new, seemingly predetermined location.
+This is a primary way to manipulate its position across the map.
+It is NOT a fail state.
     - **Direct Interaction:** Causes the Farfetch'd to squawk and then disappear from the map, failing the puzzle.
+This is a confirmed fail state.
+- **Corrected Understanding:**
+    - The puzzle is not reset by leaving the map.
+    - Twigs are not traps that cause failure.
+They are a core mechanic for repositioning the Farfetch'd.
+The goal is to use a combination of stepping on twigs and direct herding to guide it to the apprentice.
-- **Failed Hypotheses:**
+- **Archived Failed Hypotheses:**
-    1. Moving to a different part of the forest does NOT reset the puzzle.
-    2. Leaving the map and immediately returning does NOT reset the puzzle.
-    3. A 'hard reset' by visiting a Pokémon Center in another town does not reset the puzzle.
-    4. The `HEADBUTT_TREE` tiles are not the twigs for the puzzle.
+    - The `HEADBUTT_TREE` tiles are not the twigs for the puzzle.
-    5. The twig at (29, 24) is a trap; stepping on it makes the Farfetch'd disappear.
-    6. Stepping on the twig at (17, 28) also makes the Farfetch'd disappear.
-(Conclusion: all twigs are traps).

 ### Ruins of Alph Puzzle
 - **Objective:** Solve the sliding stone panel puzzle.